 Beginner Strumming Patterns

 Let’s look over some beginner strumming patterns.
 Once you get a feel for each pattern, try changing chords during the strumming sequence.
-I’d advise you use the G-D-C chord progression, as its fairly easy, sounds really good and is used in tons of songs.
+I’d advise you to use the G-D-C chord progression, as it's fairly easy, sounds really good, and is used in tons of songs.

 4 Down Strums